 The Measurement Trick That Saves Your Free Pattern Every Single Time

-I learned this the hard way after wasting a full yard of nice canvas on my cousin’s lab mix.
-The harness looked gorgeous.
-Buddy hated it within ten minutes because it rubbed his armpit raw.
+Unfortunately, I have learned that lesson the hard way after wasting a full yard of nice canvas on my cousin’s lab mix.
+The harness looked so cute on Buddy, but he hated it after 10 minutes because it rubbed his armpit raw.

-One more thing: always interface your strap pieces.
-Uninterfaced straps twist under pressure and the hardware slides sideways.
-That’s a safety issue, not just an aesthetic one.
+One more thing: Always interface your strap pieces.
+Uninterfaced straps will twist under pressure and the hardware will slide sideways.
+This can be a safety issue as well as an aesthetic one.

 Your Sofa (and Your Sanity) Deserve This

-Okay, so here’s the thing — you don’t have to keep choosing between a beautiful home and loving your golden retriever completely and without limits.
-The right furniture protects both.
+Actually you don’t have to choose between a beautiful home and your golden retriever.
+What you do need to choose is the right furniture for both.

 Pick one piece.
-Start there.
-See how it feels to stop holding your breath every time your pup jumps up.
+Start there and see how it feels to not hold your breath every time your pup jumps up.

-And hey, if you’re also thinking about your backyard setup, best dog backyard ideas for a safe and fun outdoor space might be your next rabbit hole — because once you start creating a home that works for both of you, it’s hard to stop.
+And if you’re thinking about your backyard and the best dog backyard ideas for a safe and fun outdoor space, rabbit hole may be your next rabbit hole because once you start creating a space that works for both of you, it’s hard to stop.